Embedding dimensions of simplicial complexes on few vertices: Proofs

 \subsection{Proof of Theorem~\ref{thm:lin}}

 The proof of our F\'ary-type result is again a direct consequence of the lemmas above.

-\begin{proof}[Proof of Theorem~\ref{thm:lin}] Let $f\colon\S\rightarrow S^d$ be a continuous embedding, and let $\F$ be the set of non-faces of~$\S$.
-Thus $\S=\S(\F)$.
+\begin{proof}[Proof of Theorem~\ref{thm:lin}] Let $f\colon\S\rightarrow S^d$ be a continuous embedding.
+Again, we have that $\S=\S(\F)$ where $\F$ is the inclusion-minimal set of non-faces of~$\S$.
 By Theorem~\ref{thm:int}, $\F$ is not intersecting, and thus $\S$ geodesically embeds into $S^d$ by Lemma~\ref{lem:embedding}.
-To finish the proof, suppose that $f\colon\S \rightarrow \R^d$ is an embedding.
-Composing with the inverse of the stereographic projection then gives a continuous embedding $f\colon \S\rightarrow S^d$ into the punctured $d$-sphere.
-By Lemma~\ref{lem:embedding}, $\S$ is a proper subcomplex of the boundary of a convex $(d+1)$-polytope~$P$ and therefore linearly embeds into~$\R^d$, for example by considering the Schlegel diagram of~$P$ with respect to a facet not contained in~$\Sigma$. \end{proof}
+To finish the proof, suppose that $f\colon \S \rightarrow \R^d$ is an embedding.
+Composing with the inverse of the stereographic projection gives a continuous embedding of $\S$ into the punctured $d$-sphere.
+By Lemma~\ref{lem:embedding}, $\S$ is a (necessarily proper) subcomplex of the boundary of a convex $(d+1)$-polytope~$P$ and therefore linearly embeds into~$\R^d$, for example by considering the Schlegel diagram of~$P$ with respect to a facet not contained in~$\Sigma$ and projecting through this facet. \end{proof}